In sales and business, leads are a vital aspect of your growth.

 To be put through an effective process.

-I’ve seen advisors throw in the towel on a lead source way too early, or think something is “wrong”.
-Because the lead didn’t convert into a client today.
+I’ve seen advisors throw in the towel on a lead source way too early.
+Think something is “wrong” because the lead didn’t convert into a client today.

-This can be short sighted in their marketing strategy, and unfair to the lead.
+This can be short sighted in their marketing and unfair to the lead.

 They have different needs and are in different places in their lives.